“Burn Baby, Burn.”

 When Burn Boss Mike Norris came to the Sandhills in 2003, the Conservancy had one four-member fire crew, burning for five months across the Sandhills and coastal plain.
 The program has grown tremendously since then.
 Norris has worked extensively at the Conservancy’s Calloway Forest Preserve.
 “When I came to Calloway in 2003, we had four clusters of red-cockaded woodpeckers,” he says.
 “Now we have ten.
 We hope for even more in the future.”

 If people are familiar with longleaf, they might expect all longleaf forests to look like those in the Sandhills.
 But Burn Boss Angie Carl doesn’t work in that kind of forest.
-She works in the area around Wilmington.
+She works in the area around Wilmington, in places like Green Swamp Preserve.
 “It is not just longleaf pine savanna.
 We have wet savannas, dry savannas, pocosin, hardwood drains, and open water swamps,” she explains.
 “We’ve got old dunes where it was once oceanfront property.
 We’ve got wet, mucky stuff.”

 And, there’s the peat soil.
 In some places, it is 12 feet deep.
 Peat has long been used to heat homes, which means it burns well.
 That poses a problem for Carl.
 Her burns are complicated affairs.
 She wants to restore the longleaf, but she has to avoid destructive peat fire.
 She's been successful.